ABHISHEKVISHWAKARMA80/Diabetes-Classification-Machine-Learning-in-Health-/README.md

 - use euclidean distance.
 (For categorical variables, the hamming distance must be used.)

+- can be used to solve both classification and regression problems.

 # prerequisite
 1. install jupyter notebook (or you can use any other python platform also)
 2. install numpy, pandas & matplotlib on it.